moondancerrr/genomic-variant-mechanistic-transformer-interpretability/README.md

-# Sarah Salloum
 # Genomic Variant Mechanistic Interpretability
-# REF/ALT variant Classifier + Attention-Based Analysis on ClinVar
+## REF/ALT variant Classifier + Attention-Based Analysis on ClinVar
+## by Sarah Salloum

 This repository focuses on mechanistic interpretability experiments for genomic variant classification using Genomic Foundation Models.
 The primary workflow lives in `genomic_variant_mechanistic_interpretability.ipynb`.